"Coming Out" Literature

 Your friend may say.
 "The Church can only prove its love for us by saying homosexuality is good and healthy."
 But you can ask:

-"Is this a good and healthy choice if 30% of all actively homosexual 20 year olds will become HIV positive by age 30?* Is it love if I encourage behavior that could kill?
+"Is it love if I encourage behavior that could lead to physical, emotional, and spiritual illness?
 Isn’t it more loving to tell you about persons with homosexual feelings who have chosen to lead chaste lives?
 Some have even experienced a measure of healing from the emotional causes of their homosexuality.
 By being aware of this, at least you won’t feel you have no choice."

 (* Statistics from the American Psychiatric Association Press, as quoted by Dr. Jeffrey Satinover in Homosexuality and the Politics of Truth, Baker Books, 1996)